Juvenile Court Programs

 Peer Court

-Peer Court is a voluntary, 60-day diversion program offered to juveniles who have been charged with a first-time misdemeanor or status offense.
+Peer Court is a voluntary, 90-day diversion program offered to juveniles who have been charged with a first-time misdemeanor or status offense.
 The offenders (respondents) who come to Peer Court are given the opportunity to participate in the program based on the circumstances surrounding their case and must admit to having committed the charge.
 Peer Court disposition hearings are typically held two times per month.
 Trained youth volunteers take on the roles of Judge, Jury, Youth Advocates, Community Advocates, and Bailiff.
 The Jury decides the disposition in the case based on the mitigating and aggravating factors presented during the hearing.
-For additional information, contact Program Coordinator Sara Cross.
+For additional information, contact Program Coordinator Sara Carter.

 Traffic Diversion Program